 5. The MB-SMF removes the RAN node ID from storage in the context of the multicast session (or location dependent part of the multicast session if an area session ID was received).

-Editor's note: Whether MB-SMF only store the AMF is FFS.

-6. The MB-SMF sends a multicast distribution release response to the AMF.
+6. The MB-SMF sends a Nmbsmf_Reception_Stop response to the AMF.

 7. The AMF forwards the multicast distribution release response to the RAN node.
 If the RAN node previously received a GTP tunnel endpoint for multicast transport of the shared delivery, it uses that information to leave the multicast transport.
 It releases local resources to receive the multicast data.